StanZap/challenge-url-shortener/README.md

 {
   "short_url": "http://localhost:8000/mO"
 }
 ```
 Simple.
-You can get the Top 100 links accessed by calling `/api/top-100-links`
+Now you should be able to start getting a list of top 100 accessed links by calling `/api/top-100-links`.